joyent/vera/docs/interface.md

 Upon disconnect, a client has some period of time before Vera "times out" the client's ephemeral data.
 Clients must re-establish a connection with the leader, if possible, before this timeout.
-The timeout is configurable by the client since only the client knows the tolerance for stale connections.
+The timeout is configurable by the client since only the client knows the tolerance for stale data.

 If a client attempts to upgrade a connection to a web socket for the Vera follower, the Vera follower will respond with a `BadRequest` error.